 Malta’s ratification of the TPNW coincided with a high-level meeting of the UN General Assembly to commemorate the 75th anniversary of the United Nations.
 It also coincided with Malta’s independence day.

-The foreign ministry said that the goal a world free of nuclear weapons is “a guiding principle of Malta’s foreign policy” and its ratification is testament to its commitment to global disarmament, which is “crucial to securing a safer future for all and for future generations”.
+The foreign ministry said that the goal a world free of nuclear weapons is “a guiding principle of Malta’s foreign policy”, and its ratification of the TPNW is testament to its commitment to global disarmament, which is “crucial to securing a safer future for all and for future generations”.

-Malta was the 45th state to ratify or accede to the TPNW.
+Malta was the 45th state to ratify or accede to the treaty.

 Malta’s prime minister, Robert Abela, addresses the UN General Assembly on 21 September 2020, the day of his country’s ratification.
 Photo: UN Photo